Going Vertical with Austin’s Waterline

 A Giant Concrete Footprint

-Future visitors will experience Waterline’s mixed-uses via grand three-floor tall lobbies, separated for residential, office and hotel spaces.
-However, each is home to monolithically placed, single pour concrete columns, expertly placed by DPR’s self-perform concrete team.
-There are 91 total sculptural columns planned for this mammoth tower, ranging from 30 to 53 ft. each and averaging 70 cubic yards.
+Future visitors will experience Waterline’s mixed-uses via grand three-part, three-floor tall lobbies, separated for residential, office and hotel spaces.
+However, each is home to mammoth monolithically placed, single pour concrete columns, expertly placed by DPR’s self-perform concrete team.
+There are 91 mega-columns planned for the tower, ranging from 30 to 53 ft. each and averaging 70 cubic yards.
 Their architecturally exposed finish will draw eyes to all who enter the floor-to-ceiling glass atriums.
 In addition, there are 24 complex teapot columns that line the lobbies co-starring in the drama of the space with glass elevators connecting the upper levels with the garage and a glass terrace with views of the neighboring Waller Creek—also in revitalization mode to accompany this landmark tower.

 The self-perform concrete showcase was one for the books: among challenging site logistics, design coordination, and managing the sizeable crews needed for a job of this caliber, the mat pour consisted of 3,213 yards, and the largest deck pour to date was 1,023 yards.
-If your calculator has timed out, that is combined 42 football fields that the OTHER Texas Longhorns take to on Saturdays.
 And the tower is just starting to scale—there is 2,436,642 sq. ft. of elevated deck left to pour.